Most Hilariously Wrong Technology Predictions of All Time

 The Contenders

-It's kind of stupid that he would think this, considering that you can send messages and talk to people in mere minutes on a phone instead of relying on a postman to cross the country just to send a message to someone and then cross back to give you the reply.
+It's surprising that he would think this, considering that a phone allows you to send messages and talk to people in mere minutes, instead of relying on a postman to cross the country just to deliver a message and then return with a reply.

 William Orton was the President of Western Union.
-He said this in an internal memo at Western Union.
+He made this statement in an internal memo at Western Union.

 Reasonable for then, to be honest.